-Installation, using either your car’s seat belts or the lower LATCH strap, is a first-round knockout for the Contender.
-Our fastest setup clocked in just under a minute, putting this seat neck-in-neck with the speediest seats on this list.
+Installation, whether you use the car’s seat belts or the lower LATCH strap, is a first-round knockout for the Contender.
+With an estimated installation time of under a minute, this seat is neck-in-neck with the speediest seats on this list.

 The Contender may be fighting fit, but it isn’t a heavyweight.
 The convertible weighs in at just 24 pounds, which is a small blessing if you’re lugging this aircraft-certified seat around the airport or moving the unit between vehicles.

-Graco’s seat is no slouch when it comes to safety either.
-Not only does the seat meet, and often exceed, U.S. federal safety standards, the seat has also undergone additional side impact testing to ensure that there is not even the smallest chance your child can be flung from the Contender in a crash.
+Graco’s seat is no slouch when it comes to safety.
+Not only does the seat meet, and often exceed, U.S. federal safety standards, but it also has undergone additional side-impact testing to ensure there is not even the smallest chance that your child can be flung from the Contender in a crash.

 Bonus: the eight-position adjustable headrest slides to accommodate your growing toddler, ensuring that your child is snugly nestled safely in the seat’s shell at every age.
-Bottom line: there’s a reason this seat has held onto the title as one of the best – it’s affordable but punches way above its price point.
+Bottom line: there’s a reason why this seat has held onto the title as one of the best; it’s affordable but punches way above its price point.
 This is one of our best rated car seats under $180.

 Safety 1st Alpha Elite 65 Convertible Car Seat